pgomez-a/philosophers/README.md

 - **Lock a mutex** with an atomic operation to ensure that only one variable accesses a value that has been shared.
 In this way, only this variable could access this value until the mutex is unlocked.
 - **Unlock a mutex** to allow other processes to access the same memory address.

+So **what is a mutex?** Mutex comes from the term **"mutual exclusion"**.
+They are used in concurrent programming to avoid the access of more than one thread to a critical area simultaneously.
+The critical area is the code segment where I can modify a share.
+Most of these resources are signals, counters, queues, and data.
+Therefore, **a mutex allows you to synchronize the use of a shared resource between threads**.